turingschool/front-end-curriculum/lessons/module-3/testing-async.md

 `resolves/rejects` happening in the test.
 These expectation helpers are built into Jest, and allow you get the resolved or rejected values from asynchronous functions.

-Now that we have our tests, lets write our function:
+With our test in hands, lets write our function:

 ```javascript
 // apiCalls.js